-Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) -- -- -- --------------------------------------

-A - Initial 2013 cohort of first-time, full- 162 240 889 1291

-time, bachelor's (or equivalent) degree-
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2013 cohort of first-time, full-time, bachelor's (or equivalent) degree-seeking undergraduate students В Of the initial 2013 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions C Final 2013 cohort, after adjusting for allowable exclusions D Of the initial 2013 cohort, how many completed the program in four years or less (by Aug.
+31, 2017) E Of the initial 2013 cohort, how many completed the program in more than four years but in five years or less (after Aug.

-seeking undergraduate students (formerly B4)

-B - Of the initial 2013 cohort, how many 0 0 0

-did not persist and did not graduate for 0

-the following reasons: deceased,

-permanently disabled, armed forces,

-foreign aid service of the federal

-government, or official church missions;

-total allowable exclusions (formerly B5)

-C - Final 2013 cohort, after adjusting for 162 240 889 1291

-allowable exclusions (formerly B6)

-D - Of the initial 2013 cohort, how many 137 213 768 1118

-completed the program in four years or

-less (by Aug.
-31, 2017) (formerly B7)

-E - Of the initial 2013 cohort, how many 5 8 34

-completed the program in more than four 47

-years but in five years or less (after Aug.

 31, 2017 and by Aug.
-31, 2018) (formerly B8)

-F - Of the initial 2013 cohort, how many 0 2 10

-completed the program in more than five 12

-years but in six years or less (after Aug.
-31,

-2018 and by Aug.
-31, 2019) (formerly B9)

-G - Total graduating within six years (sum 142 223 812 1177

-of lines D, E, and F) (formerly B10)

-H - Six-year graduation rate for 2013 87.7% 92.9% 91.3% 91.2%

-cohort (G divided by C) (formerly B11)
+31, 2018) F Of the initial 2013 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2018 and by Aug.
+31, 2019) G Total graduating within six years (sum of lines D, E, and F) Н Six-year graduation rate for 2013 cohort (G divided by C) % % % 0/0